-The Office for National Statistics estimated in 2014, 2.6% of Londoners identify as lesbian, gay, or bisexual, the highest of any UK region.
-There is no official data on sexual orientation for Harrow in relation to employment.
-LGBT people are also likely to be underrepresented among business owners within Harrow.
-Impact The policy will aim to support residents and local businesses regardless of their sexual orientation.
-It is unlikely that the proposal will lead to differential impact for people based on this protected characteristic e impact - considering what else is happening within the Council and Harrow ative impact on groups with protected characteristics?
-No as a whole, cou ıld your pro pposals If you clicked the space below e Yes box, which groups with protected characteristics could be affected and what is the po tential impact?
-Inc lude details in n the impact - considering what else is happening nationally/locally (national/local ould your proposals have an impact on individuals/service users, or other gro No es, socio-ed conomic If you clicked the e Yes box, Include details in the space below
+2.1 Cumulative impact - considering what else is happening within the Council and Harrow as a whole, could your proposals have a cumulative impact on groups with protected characteristics?
+Yes No If you clicked the Yes box, which groups with protected characteristics could be affected and what is the potential impact?
+Include details in the space below 2.2 Any other impact - considering what else is happening nationally/locally (national/local/regional policies, socio-economic factors etc), could your proposals have an impact on individuals/service users, or other groups?
+Yes No  If you clicked the Yes box, Include details in the space below